Welcome to the ultimate speed cleaning checklist to get your house guest-ready in no time!

 You’ll only need to tidy up the place and do a bit of dusting and vacuuming here and there.

-Normally your guests would not enter your bedroom, but I like to have it clean just in case (you just never know).
+For the most part, I can’t image any scenario where your guests would enter your bedroom, but I like to have it clean just in case.

-But again, I am not running around doing a deep clean in my bedroom before someone comes.
+But again, you are not running around doing a deep clean in your bedroom before someone comes.
 All we are doing here is making sure there isn’t a terrible mess in there!

-Here’s a quick cleaning checklist of what to do to ensure your bedroom is in tip-top shape when you have company:
+Here’s a quick cleaning speed cleaning checklist of what to do to ensure your bedroom is in tip-top shape when you have company:

-- Grab any dirty laundry lying around and toss them into the laundry basket.
+- Grab any dirty laundry lying around and toss them into the laundry basket or straight into the washing machine.

-- Using a dry microfiber cloth, dust off your dresser, bedroom wall art, bedroom furniture, window sills, bed headboard, and any other spot where dust is easily noticeable.
+- Using a dry microfiber cloth, dust off your dresser, bedroom wall art, bedroom furniture, window sills, bed headboard, and any other spot where there is obvious debris.
 (We’re not doing a deep clean).
 If you can’t see any dust, ignore this step.

 - Quickly make your bed; don’t bother replacing your dirty sheets for now.